 Outdoor adventurers need a hammock bed that can be easily packed.
 This one not only provides convenience with its foldable and fully collapsible frame, but it’s so comfortable, you’ll actually get a full night’s rest.
 The included canopy adds protection against finicky weather.
 It’s got heavy-duty strength with the convenience of a travel style.

-Best under $20: Kootek Camping Hammock
+Best budget: Kootek Camping Hammock

 When you tally the list of outdoor gear needed for a camping trip, your wallet may tremble in fear—but it doesn’t have to.
 Enjoying the great outdoors shouldn’t break the bank, and you’ve probably already spent plenty on hiking boots, tents, and clothing.
 When you’re looking for one for less than $20, try this Kootek style.
 It’s made of nylon and comes with two carabiner hooks and rope.
 We love the lightweight feel and how simple yet effective this one is.